rvagg/jsonist/README.md

 The `options` object is optional and is passed on to hyperquest.

+**Returns** the underlying hyperquest stream for this request.
+Can be safely ignored in most circumstances.

 ### jsonist.put(url, data, [ options, ] callback)

 Same as  `jsonist.post()` but for when that extra character is too much to type or you have to use someone's overloaded API. `'method'` is set to `'PUT'`.

 *Note: in each of the requests you can provide an optional `'hyperquest'` parameter in your options if you want to really customise the http chain (see [this](https://github.com/hyperquest))*

+**Returns** the underlying hyperquest stream for this request.
+Can be safely ignored in most circumstances.

 ### jsonist.delete(url, [ options, ] callback)

 Send a DELETE request to `url` and return the callback with an error or JSON deserialised data.

 Otherwise works the same as GET.

+**Returns** the underlying hyperquest stream for this request.
+Can be safely ignored in most circumstances.

 ## Error handling and bad JSON responses